-Brownies are my thing and this Better Than Box Mix Brownies Recipe is really really good!
-They are perfectly chewy and moist and rich with intense cocoa flavour and a shiny crust.
+If you are a fan of brownies from a box mix, then you will love my Better Than Box Mix Brownies Recipe that makes perfectly chewy, moist and rich brownies with intense cocoa flavor and a shiny crust.
 The recipe is so easy to prepare that you'll never want to buy a box mix again.
-Homemade brownies are always better than boxed, even those Ghirardelli brownies - they are better, I promise.
+While I worked as a corporate product developer, I actually developed the formulas for different brands of box mixes!
+Homemade brownies are always better than boxed, even those Ghirardelli brownies - these are better, I promise.
 Since this recipe mimics a box mix, it uses cocoa in the batter instead of melted chocolate.
 There's no oil and no water, just pure buttery cocoa goodness.
+Make them and tell me what you think.
+Will you buy a box mix ever again?

 - Shiny top brownies - yes, you can achieve that quintessential shiny crinkle crust on top of your brownies even when you make them from scratch!
 It's all about science, so be sure to read my tips below to make sure you use the right technique to get that glossy top.

-- Easy recipe, No mixer - My recipe for Better Than Box Mix Brownies is not complicated.
+- Easy recipe - my recipe for Better Than Box Mix Brownies is not complicated.
 No corn starch, no extra egg yolks, no corn syrup - it uses just basic ingredients with some thought-out science and technique.

 - Soft & chewy texture - box mix brownies are know for their softer and chewier texture.
 That's because they don't have melted chocolate which has cocoa butter in it (a harder fat than butter).